wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 nextButton.addEventListener('click', this.move.bind(this));
 ```

-The reason we are allowed to do that here is because we aren't removing the event listener so we dont need access to the new `this` that was bound.
+The reason we are allowed to do that here is because we aren't removing the event listener so we don't need access to the new `this` that was bound.

 The other thing we can do is refactor it to an arrow function as shown below.